-I shall not want.
+I shall not want;

-He makes me lie down in green pastures.

-He leads me beside still waters:

-He restores my soul.
+he makes me lie down in green pastures.
+He leads me beside still waters; he restores my soul.

-He leads me in paths of righteousness for His name's sake.

-Even though I walk through the valley of the shadow of death, for Thou art with me;
+He leads me in paths of righteousness for his name's sake.
+Even though I walk through the valley of the shadow of death, I fear no evil; for thou art with me; thy rod and thy staff, they comfort me.